algorithmica-org/algorithmica/content/english/hpc/arithmetic/numerical.md

 ## Fast Inverse Square Root

-The inverse square root of a floating-point number $\frac{1}{\sqrt x}$ is used in calculating normalized vectors, which are in turn extensively used in various simulation scenarious such as computer graphics, e. g. to determine angles of incidence and reflection to simulate lighting.
+The inverse square root of a floating-point number $\frac{1}{\sqrt x}$ is used in calculating normalized vectors, which are in turn extensively used in various simulation scenarios such as computer graphics, e. g. to determine angles of incidence and reflection to simulate lighting.

 $$
 \hat{v} = \frac{\vec v}{\sqrt {v_x^2 + v_y^2 + v_z^2}}